k-brac/CUTI/README.md

 * That's it!
 Take a look at [./test/testDynamicLib/CMakeLists.txt](./test/testDynamicLib/CMakeLists.txt) for an example

 ### CMake arguments
 By default, CUTI's creates a test target for its front end and Xcode or Visual Studio unit test framework.
-This behaviur can be customized for compatibility.
+This behavior can be customized for compatibility.
 * CUTI_FRONT_END can be set to CUTI or CPPUNIT
   * CUTI: use macros starting by CUTI_
   * CPPUNIT: allow to use macros starting by CPPUNIT_.
 Useful if your codebase was using cppunit and you don't want to re-write everything.